Created by Carlos Sampayo and Jodee Munoz

 20-page origin story

-The first of two volumes that will collect -- at long last -- all of Alack Sinner's adventures, arranged in chronological order in English for the first time.
+The second of two volumes collecting all of Alack Sinner's adventures, arranged in chronological order in English for the first time.

 Report submitted by Kevin Burton Smith.